 Disadvantages: Limited to mostly temperature sensing, can be electrically finicky with long runs

-My aquaculture tanks have 1-Wire temperature probes because I can run 15 sensors on one cable for under $50 total.
-For basic temperature monitoring, they’re unbeatable value.
+My aquaculture tanks have 1-Wire temperature probes because I can run 15 sensors on one cable.
+For basic temperature monitoring, theyāre unbeatable value.
+If youāre setting up aquaculture monitoring, our water quality monitoring guide covers which parameters matter most for fish health.

 SPI (Serial Peripheral Interface)